Menu Get Started

 Explore the questions and answers below for more information on the common cold:

-What stage is the common cold most contagious?
+What stage is a cold most contagious?

 Individuals can be contagious even before symptoms appear —the period between exposure to the virus and the onset of symptoms — although they may not be aware they are spreading the virus.
 The first few days when symptoms start to manifest are also when individuals are most contagious.